talon-one/talon_one.rb/docs/ManagementApi.md

 api_instance = TalonOne::ManagementApi.new
 collection_id = 56 # Integer | The ID of the collection.
 You can get it with the [List collections in account](#tag/Collections/operation/listAccountCollections) endpoint. opts = {
-  up_file: 'up_file_example' # String | The file containing the data that is being imported.
+  up_file: File.new('/path/to/file') # File | The CSV file containing the data that is being imported.
 }

 begin